linzengxian/PipiHa-AuctionHouse/README.md

 If you click the register button in the login page to register.
 After register if you see "Some error occurred!
 Please try again" just ignore it.
-We didn't comment this print out. you can still login.
+We didn't comment this print out.
+If you change to the login page that means you successfully registered, else you stay on the register page.